Time and Technology in the Classic City: Walking through Addis Ababa’s Video Necessary change

 1. How does the Ethiopian calendar differ from the Gregorian calendar?

 The Ethiopian calendar is about 7 to 8 years behind the Gregorian calendar.
 It has 13 months—12 months of 30 days and an additional month, Puagme, which has 5 or 6 days depending on whether it’s a leap year.
-The Ethiopian calendar also follows a different calculation for the birth year of Jesus Christ, which is why there’s a time difference.
+The Ethiopian calendar also follows a different calculation for the birth year of Jesus Christ, which is why there’s a time discrepancy.

 2. Why does Addis Ababa operate on a 12-hour time system?